Which Is The Best Rated Vacuum Cleaner For You?

 So you’re here looking to buy a new vacuum cleaner.
 Get help to choose with my Ultimate Buyer’s Guide!

 If you’re like me, you’ll want to get the best one you can afford.
 Anything to make the housework easier!

 I just recently bought the new Dyson DC65 Animal Complete and after hours of painstaking research, I can honestly say, I’ve picked the best vacuum on the market today.

-I’ve now become a bit of an accidental expert of vacuum cleaners.
+After many years repairing vacuum’s, I’ve now become a bit of an accidental expert.

 You see, I don’t like to waste my hard earned dollars on the wrong products, so whenever I need to buy something new, I research everything about it until I’m happy I’m making the right choice.

 That’s how this ultimate vacuum buying guide has evolved.
-After reading everything I could about these “high powered sucking machines”, I’ve learned that there’s nothing worse than buying the wrong tool for the job.
+After reading everything I could about these “high powered sucking machines” and fixing them, I’ve learned that there’s nothing worse than buying the wrong tool for the job.